Connection Configuration for MongoDB

 • DNS Seed List(SRV)

-If you are using MongoDB Atlas, select DNS Seed List (SRV ).
+• If you are using MongoDB Atlas, please select DNS Seed List (SRV).

-For more information about connection types, see the official documentation - Connection String URI Format.
+For more information on connection types, please refer to the official documentation - Connection String URI Format.

 • SCRAM_SHA_1